06 Jan 7 Best Vintage Jewellery Styles

-The Byzantine period was heavy with bling.
-It lasted from about year 300-1400 AD.
+The Byzantine period was heavy with gold and jewels.
+It lasted from late 300-1400 AD.
 The name comes from the Byzantine Empire, which followed the Roman Empire.

 The jewellery throughout this period was lavishly decorated and ornate, and one of the characteristic design features were thick, woven chains that resembled rope.